-- medical care
+- Medical care

-- behavioral therapy
+- Behavioral therapy

-- family therapy
+- Family therapy

-- psychiatric treatment (if necessary)
+- Psychiatric treatment (if necessary)

 - 12-step meetings

-- support groups
+- Support groups

 Methamphetamine (meth) is a very toxic and addictive substance that can cause severe damage to the brain and central nervous system.
 It can be smoked, snorted, injected, or ingested orally.
 The high that meth produces includes excited speech, decreased appetite, increased physical activity, and elevated levels of energy.

 Methamphetamine is a stimulant.
 Because of its addictive quality and the danger of being abused, meth is classified as a Schedule II drug and is legally only available through prescription.
 When prescribed by a doctor for medical use, its dosages are significantly lower than when the drug is abused.

 If a person abuses meth, as mentioned above, there are some severe health consequences.
 Because of these physical and psychological consequences methamphetamine addiction treatment must address the impact on a person’s health.

 Meth, as it is often called, is incredibly addictive because of the release of dopamine, which creates strong feelings of euphoria.
 However, this experience is followed by a crash that leads to repeated use of the drug and increased doses to feel the level of euphoria experienced with the first use.

-For this reason, it’s important to have the medical and psychological support of professionals, which is what methamphetamine addiction treatment centers can provide.
+For this reason, it’s important to have the medical and psychological support of professionals, which is what a meth addiction treatment centers can provide.
 While a person is in treatment, they might have regular meetings with a doctor, behavioral therapist, psychiatrist, and/or a support groups.

-As treatment continues, a person will need to learn how to refrain from using methamphetamine.
+As treatment continues, a person will need to learn how to refrain from using methamphetamine, “meth”.
 They may need to change their lifestyle, friendships, and even where they live.
 Although this sounds challenging, if a person is determined to stay clean, the challenges are worth the rewards of a new life.